Don't hoard your engineering players, let them out in the field

 From Orchestras to Engineering Teams

-Consider a chain reaction: an underutilized top performer in an organization feels unmotivated and less productive.
-This impacts team morale and performance, potentially affecting product quality and customer satisfaction.
-In a broader context, imagine the cumulative effect of underutilized talent across countless organizations.
-This wasted potential hinders societal progress and innovation, impacting all of us.
+Consider a chain reaction: an unused top performer in an organization feels unmotivated and less productive.
+This impacts team morale and performance.
+That eventually impacts product quality and customer satisfaction.
+Imagine the cumulative effect of unused talent across countless organizations.
+Hoarding mentality – and the scarcity mindset it originates from – is universal, and has far-reaching consequences.
+A master gardener plants, a talented musician performs, and so organizations must let their top-performers work.
+This unleashes individual potential, builds stronger teams, and drives innovation and success.

 Emphasizing the Benefits of Consistent Utilization